preethamsai696/preethamsai696/README.md

 ## Hi there 👋

+A passionate Data engineer with over an year of experience in SSIS,SQL Server,Azure Data Factory.
+Experienced in building robust ETL data piplines, query optimization.
+I also hold Masters Degree in Electrical and Computer Engineering.

 <!--
 **preethamsai696/preethamsai696** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.